 If your Procedure Code is not available in the TSS Portal, you must answer 'Yes' to this question.
 TSS will contact you once the Procedure Code is available in the TSS Portal for use.
-You can save and exit the Supplementary Declaration and submit once available.
+You can save and exit the Supplementary Declaration and complete it once the procedure code is available.

-7. In the Parties section, check that the EORI numbers for the Importer EORI (the GB or XI EORI number of the declarant/person bringing the goods into NI) and the Exporter EORI are correct (as per the Incoterm agreed between parties).
-If incorrect, contact the TSS Contact Centre by raising a case via the TSS Portal
+7. In the Parties section, check that the EORI numbers for the Importer EORI (the GB or XI EORI number of the declarant/person bringing the goods into NI) and the Exporter EORI are correct (as per the Incoterm agreed between parties)

+If incorrect, contact the TSS Contact Centre by raising a case via the TSS Portal.